Tribler/trustchain-superapp/doc/TrustChainTutorial.md

 To create the agreement block, `TrustChainCommunity.createAgreementBlock` method should be called.
 The method accepts the proposal block and a transaction for the agreement block.
 This can be either the copy of the original transaction, an empty map, or any other content depending on the use case.

 In our demo, we are just going to sign all valid blocks and include an empty transaction in the agreement block.
-In case the application requires user confirmation to sign agreement blocks, the block signer is not required at all and the agreement blocks can be created based on the user interaction.
+In case your application requires user confirmation to sign agreement blocks, the block signer is not needed at all and the agreement blocks can be created in response to user interaction.

 ```kotlin
 trustchain.registerBlockSigner("demo_block", object : BlockSigner {